-People with COPD can sometimes experience a flare-up of symptoms, which is called an exacerbation.
+Acute COPD exacerbations are short-term flare-ups of symptoms.
 Infections are often responsible for exacerbations, but there is not always a specific cause.

 Chronic obstructive pulmonary disease (COPD) is an umbrella term for chronic lung diseases that make it difficult to exhale.
 It is relatively common and affects more than 16 million people in the United States, equating to 6.6% of the adult population.